-COMPETENCY KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) Basic Technologies 2.1.1 Comprehension of one of the science fields at a basic level (Science field to be specified by the supervisor/manager when determining the tasks needed to perform the defined regulatory functions)
+COMPETENCE KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) Basic Technologies 2.1.1 Comprehension of one of the science fields at a basic level (Science field to be specified by the supervisor/manager when determining the tasks needed to perform the defined regulatory functions)

-- 2.1.2 Comprehension of one of the engineering fields at a basic level (Engineering field to be specified by the supervisor/manager when determining the tasks needed to perform the defined regulatory functions) - 2.2.
-Applied Technology Competency: This competency is the additional comprehension and demonstrated ability to apply engineering and science concepts in relation to the nuclear industry.
+2.1.2 Com field be s when perfe

+2.2.
+Applied Technology Competence: This competence is the additional comprehension and demonstrated ability to apply engineering and science concepts in relation to the nuclear industry.
 Training is usually provided to all regulatory body's staff members in areas other than their speciality to broaden their perspectives to all of the other areas for which the regulatory body has jurisdiction.